TylerTemp/SaintsDraw/README.md

 *   `float radius` radius of the arc
 *   `float fromArc` angle to start
 *   `float toArc` angle to end
 *   `Vector3 upward` up direction of the arc.
-The arc is always perpendicular to this value
+The arc is always perpendicular to this value.
+Usually `Vector3.up` is used
 *   `Vector3 plate` as the arc no has a plate which is perpendicular to the arc, this parameter is used to determine the plate's start point.
-It'll be automatically put on the plate defined by the `upward` direction
+It'll be automatically put on the plate defined by the `upward` direction.

+    Usually `Vector3.left` or `Vector3.forward` is used

 *   `int numSegments` how many segments to draw for the arc.
 The bigger it is, the smoother the arc is

 Using `Arc.DrawBySegCount` to draw an with fixed segment step, which means each segment will have the same angle.
 It has the same parameters as `Arc.Draw` except `int numSegments` is replaced by `float segAngle`.